Dates: Saturday, June 6th and June 13th from 1-2:30 PM

 Week 2:

-(if making a coffee cup sleeve) final touches, steeking your project and adding a button band
+Final touches, steeking your project and adding a button band

 Materials: